RadimMusalek/Historical_ice_conditions_of_Finnish_lakes/README.md

 # Integrify_Pandas_assignment

-This is a group assignment on Pandas and data visualisation.
-Currently including SYKE dataset analysis on Finnish lakes' ice conditions during the history.
+This is an assignment for my Interify course on Pandas and data visualisation.
+For this assignment I used SYKE (Finnish Environment Institute) dataset analysis on Finnish lakes' ice conditions during the history.

-Team members:
+Tools used in this project:

+- Jupyter Notebook
+- Python
+- Pandas
+- NumPy
-- Diponkor Mondal
+- Plotly Express
-- Taimoor Khawaja
+- Matplotlib
-- Radim Musalek
+- Cufflinks